CUAHSI/HydroDesktop/Documentation/OnlineHelp/source/extensions/HydroModeler/Tutorial03.rst

 ..
 Note ::

-	We reccomend using TestDriven.Net from  http://www.testdriven.net as a user friendly way of running the unit tests.
+	We recommend using TestDriven.Net from  http://www.testdriven.net as a user friendly way of running the unit tests.

 1. In the same solution in which you created the Hargreaves component, right-click on the solution and select Add --> New Project to create a new project for the unit tests.
-Choose Visual C# Class Library and name the project HagreavesTest.
+Choose Visual C# Class Library and name the project HargreavesTest.

 2. Add a references to the HargreavesTest project for the following dlls.

 	- nunit.framework.dll from *[Path to HydroDesktop Source]/Binaries/Plugins/HydroModeler/example_configuration/bin*
-	- Oatc.OpenMI.Sdk.Backbone;
+	- Oatc.OpenMI.Sdk.Backbone
-	- Oatc.OpenMI.Sdk.Buffer;
+	- Oatc.OpenMI.Sdk.Buffer
-	- Oatc.OpenMI.Sdk.DevelopmentSupport;
+	- Oatc.OpenMI.Sdk.DevelopmentSupport
-	- Oatc.OpenMI.Sdk.Wrapper;
+	- Oatc.OpenMI.Sdk.Wrapper
-	- SMW;
+	- SMW

 3. Add a project reference to the Hargreaves project by right-clicking on References and selecting Add Reference and switching to the Projects tab.

-6. The following lines of code are needed to setup the test class file.
+4. The following lines of code are needed to setup the test class file.

 .. code-block:: c#